The Forsythe Collection: Origins

-In time, Robert Forsythe became a museum curator and met and married a librarian, Fiona Forsythe.
-They built up a network of contributors and established, what the railway world realised was, a very special collection.
-Meanwhile, as house moves forced decisions, other elements of the family collections found public repositories.
-These embrace the Papers of Major James A. Forsythe, MBE (1916-2004), in the Norfolk Record Office and the Cambridge University Centre of South Asian Studies.
+As Robert Forsythe pursued a career as a museum curator, he married Fiona Forsythe, a librarian.
+Together, they established a network of contributors and developed what the railway community recognized as a significant and remarkable collection.
+During house moves, certain items from the family's collections found their way to public repositories.
+Notably, the Papers of Major James A. Forsythe, MBE (1916-2004), are housed at the Norfolk Record Office and the Cambridge University Centre of South Asian Studies.

 Transfer to National Railway Museum

-The transfer to the National Railway Museum at York took place in January 2009, and again in January 2012.
-Some 100 metres of shelved material were transferred.
-The essence of the transfer was the grey literature elements of the Forsythe Collection of Transport and Travel ephemera as it is described at York.
-This means the publicity materials: timetables, leaflets, handbills and brochures but in general not ISBN covered items nor "books" including guidebooks.
-Posters, tickets and postcards were also not transferred, and these collections remain with the Forsythe's.
-Nor were extensive model railway interests.
+The transfer of materials from the Forsythe Collection to the National Railway Museum at York occurred in two instances, first in January 2009 and then again in January 2012.
+Approximately 100 meters of shelved material were moved during these transfers.
+The focus of the transfer was on the grey literature components of the Forsythe Collection, specifically related to Transport and Travel ephemera, as designated at the museum.
+This included items such as timetables, leaflets, handbills, and brochures, but generally excluded items covered by ISBN (International Standard Book Number), such as books and guidebooks.
+Additionally, posters, tickets, postcards, and extensive model railway interests were not included in the transfer and remained under the possession of the Forsythe family.
 Subsequently, materials were used in the first APP generated at the museum.
 Another selective mention is of the material used in The Track Stars Exhibition in 2012.